 - Each September a new set of Board seats opens up, so we are always looking for people interested in volunteering their time in this way.

 - Read more about the Board membership process.

-- Office Assistant: There are various tasks throughout the year where we need administrative help.
-This could include managing gift shop items, being present for office hours, or light filing.
+- Office Manager: There are various tasks throughout the year where we need administrative help.
+These include

 - Volunteer Coordinator: Help us find volunteers for activities, and find activities for interested volunteers.
 This person might attend board meetings to hear of ideas and reach out to members and friends to see if there is interest.